rubenwardy/minetest_modding_book/_en/basics/lua.md

 end
 ```

-Whereas global variables can be accessed from anywhere in the script file, and from any other mod.
+In contrast, global variables can be accessed from anywhere in the script file, and from any other mod.

 ```lua
 my_global_variable = "blah"